Handoff Strategies

 # Reception routes to specialists

-- from: ReceptionAgent
+- from_agent: ReceptionAgent

-to: NurseAgent
+to_agent: NurseAgent

 type: announced

-- from: ReceptionAgent
+- from_agent: ReceptionAgent

-to: BillingAgent
+to_agent: BillingAgent

 type: discrete # Billing is less formal